mikemadisonweb/yii2-rabbitmq/README.md

     // ...
 ];
 ```
 To use this extension you should be familiar with the basic concepts of RabbitMQ.
-If you are not confident in you knowledge I suggest to read [this article](https://mikemadisonweb.github.io/2017/05/04/tldr-series-rabbitmq/).
+If you are not confident in your knowledge I suggest reading [this article](https://mikemadisonweb.github.io/2017/05/04/tldr-series-rabbitmq/).

 The 'callback' parameter can be a class name or a service name from [dependency injection container](http://www.yiiframework.com/doc-2.0/yii-di-container.html).
 Starting from Yii version 2.0.11 you can configure your container like this:
 ```php